 • Paper entry forms and operating aids (rules, summary sheets, log sheet and county abbreviations) are available for downloading in PDF format from the links section of this site.

 • All Ohio entrants that are members of an Ohio club should indicate such on their summary sheets or in their electronic logs so that their scores may be credited to their respective clubs.

-• Logs that have been received will be listed on the OhQP web site.
+• Logs that have been received are listed on the OhQP web site.

-• Final results will be posted on this site.
+• Final results are posted on this site.

 • Plaques are available and will be awarded based upon sponsorship.
 Any individual or group wishing to sponsor a plaque should contact Jim Stahl, K8MR, at email@example.com or via surface mail.

 Plaques and Sponsors (Present):

 – Ohio Single Operator High Power – sponsored by Mike Zilavy WA3C